cs207-2017-group13/cs207-FinalProject/manual/model_document.md

 ### Summary of notation

-$\nu_{ij}^{\prime}$ : Stoichiometric coefficients of reactants,
+$\nu_{ij}^{\prime}$: Stoichiometric coefficients of reactants,

-$\nu_{ij}^{\prime\prime}$ : Stoichiometric coefficients of products,
+$\nu_{ij}^{\prime\prime}$: Stoichiometric coefficients of products,

+$\nu_{ij}$: Net stoichiometric coefficient: $\nu_{ij}'' - \nu_{ij}'$

-$\omega_{j}$ : Progress rate of reaction $j$,
+$\omega_{j}$: Progress rate of reaction $j$,

-$x_{i}$ : Concentration of specie $i$,
+$x_{i}$: Concentration of species $i$,

-$k_{j}^{\left(f\right)}$: forward reaction rate coefficient for reaction $j$,
+$k_{j}^{\left(f\right)}$: Forward reaction rate coefficient for reaction $j$,

-$k_{j}^{\left(b\right)}$: backward reaction rate coefficient for reaction $j$,
+$k_{j}^{\left(b\right)}$: Backward reaction rate coefficient for reaction $j$,

-$K_{j}$: *equilibrium coefficient* for reaction $j$,
+$K_{j}$: Equilibrium constant for reaction $j$,

-$p_{0}$: pressure of the reactor (usually $10^{5}$ Pa),
+$p_{0}$: pressure of the reactor,

 $\Delta S_{j}$: the entropy change of reaction $j$,

 $\Delta H_{j}$: the enthalpy change of reaction $j$,

-$C_{p,i}$: specific heat at constant pressure (given by the NASA polynomial)
+$C_{p,i}$: specific heat at constant pressure for reactant $i$.

 ## Quantitative modeling of chemical reactions

 There are two main methods for modeling the time evolution of a system of chemically reacting species: deterministic modeling, using ordinary differential equations and treating chemical abundances as continuous variables, and stochastic modeling, which accounts for the discrete nature of chemical species and the random nature of reactions.
-The latter case becomes relevant when chemical abundances []
+The latter case becomes relevant when chemical abundances are countable, and the time interval between reactions can be modeled as a stochastic variable.

-The clients could call the chemkin package and obtained the right-hand-side of an ODE.
-They can then use it as the righ-hand-side of the ODE, or in a neural net code to learn new reaction pathways.

-We offered two options for the user after obtaining the right-hand-side of an ODE.
-The user could choose to solve the ODE with the deterministic simulator or simulate the abundances of all species using the stochastic simulator.
-The simulation result will be presented by plots showing the trajectories of species abundances over time.
+``chemical-kinetics`` offers both deterministic and stochastic simulation of reaction systems.
+Necessary inputs include description of the system of reactions, temperature, and the initial reactant concentrations or abundances.
+The methodology used for these simulations is described in this section.

-### Deterministic
+### Deterministic modeling
+Deterministic modeling of system of chemical reactions occurs by numerically integrating reaction rates forward in time.
+The calculations to obtain instantaneous reaction rates are described in the preceding section.

-For deterministic simulator, we implemented three ODE solvers, backward euler method, backward differentiation formula and Runge-Kutta-Fehlberg method.
-To solve ODE problems in chemical kinetics, however, Runge-Kutta-Fehlberg method (rk45) is NOT recommended as the functions we are dealing with are usually stiff.
-It is recommended that the user sets the step size to be small (eg. 0.01) to achieve higher simulation accuracy when using the backward euler method and the backward differentiation.
+For deterministic simulations, there are three ODE solvers available: the backward euler method, the backward differentiation formula, and the Runge-Kutta-Fehlberg method.
+The third method, Runge-Kutta-Fehlberg (rk45), is **not** recommended however, as the equations involved with are usually stiff.

+It is recommended that the user sets the step size to be small (eg. 0.01) to achieve higher simulation accuracy when using the backward euler method and the backward differentiation formula.
 If the abundances of species become negative in the simulation process, the simulation will set the negative abundances back to zero as abundances should never be negative.

-### Stochastic
+### Stochastic modeling
-For stochastic simulator, we implemented the Gillespie algorithm.
+Stochastic simulation of chemical abundances uses the Gillespie stochastic simulation algorithm.
 The principle behind the algorithm is that waiting times between reaction events are exponentially distributed; thus the time until the next reaction is drawn from an exponential distribution (the simulation is advanced in time by this amount).
 The particular reaction event that occurs is randomly selected from among the possible reactions in proportion to their probabilities.

 The following is a summary of the simulation process:
 1. Generate two random numbers $r_{1}$, $r_{2}$ uniformly distribution in (0,1).